kolganovaanna/GA5/README.md

 ```
 The outputs are sort of the same.

-'Find' is the command I wanted to use, but I would have just used find -name 'ERR10802885_R1.fastq.gz'.
+'Find' is the command I wanted to use, but I would have just used 'find -name 'ERR10802885_R1.fastq.gz'.
 If I use this command this is my output:

 ```bash
 ./garrigos-data/fastq/ERR10802885_R1.fastq.gz